Brewmaster Monk Tank Azerite Traits/Powers and Armor — Battle for Azeroth (BfA) 8.2

 The first thing to remember is that you are free to switch Azerite armor depending on the content you are doing — if you are doing a Mythic+ dungeon it is an excellent idea to use a piece with Azerite Veins even if it has a poorer Outer Ring trait and lower item level.
-Gemhide is another example, being exceptionally powerful on Fetid Devourer's high physical damage but weaker on high magic damage fights like Vectis.
-For individual fight advice, see the Uldir page
+Gemhide is another example, being exceptionally powerful on high autoattack damage fights, but poor on encounters that have you taking primarily magic damage.

 - In Mythic+, losing Bulwark of the Masses, Azerite Veins or Impassive Visage is not good.
 You should consider wearing an item 15 item levels lower if it has one of these traits, and the other traits are not terrible.
 One copy of Boiling Brew has a similar value.

 - For raids, Gemhide Impassive Visage, and Straight, No Chaser have a large value - though this varies on a fight to fight basis.

 - If you lose two of the 3 good Outer Ring traits — Elusive Footwork, Training of Niuzao, Straight, No Chaser a pure item level upgrade will not be worth it until 30 items levels in most cases.
 Other traits still makes this a little uncertain.